 As another example, you might actually consider acting as a skill, which requires you to be present and deliver your acting chops.
 An actor can work as a freelancer, or self employed professional, as they get paid per hour or on a job per job basis.
 Or a studio can hire them as a salaried employee, which means you’re doing a job.
 But if you’re independent of a studio or corporation and are selling your skills on a need basis, then you’re independent or self-employed professional as most actors are.

 How to Choose the Right Type of Career Path

 Sometimes these categories may get intermingled, but it’s important to know which path out of these you want to choose.
 How to find out which career path to choose?
 The best way to know what career pathway is the right for you is to get hands-on.

 You have to get some understanding of the career path of your interest through an internship or research or by talking to professionals.
 Doing an internship at a company is the best way of getting to know your job and profession of choice.
 It will help you understand whether you are made out for it or not.

 Some people are, some people aren’t.
-Some people are more conformists, and require a structure and external motivation, and a job is better suited for them.
-When some people are non conformist, like to create their own work and rules, and are more proactive or self-motivated, and entrepreneurship is better suited for them.
+Some people are more of conformists.
+They require a structure and external motivation, and they are better suited to do a job.
+On the other hand, some people are non-conformists.
+They like to create their own work and rules, and are more proactive or self-motivated.
+They are better suited to do entrepreneurship.

 How Are Some Career Paths Considered Better?